Climate change in France: Infrastructure

-Climate change, bringing increased temperatures and more frequent extreme weather events, will highly impact the French infrastructure.
+Climate change, bringing increased temperatures and more frequent extreme weather events, will strongly affect the French infrastructure.
 Temperature increases the degradation of asphalt, and flooding and big rain events cause the risk of dislodging parts of the road.
 Railways may also be dislodged, and high temperatures may further make the tracks expand and buckle, causing the need for reparation.
 Tunnels and other low infrastructures will also be severely affected by extreme rain events and flooding.
 All together, this will slow down transports while increasing operating maintenance and costs.

 Flooding due to sea-level rise will further affect infrastructure in coastal areas.
 The water rise will cause loss of roads and buildings, and further cause people to lose their houses and jobs.
 Increased expenses will come either from building structures to increase flood protection, or from redeveloping and rebuilding transport infrastructures and relocating people in the affected areas.

-Health impacts
+Health effects

 France is one of the countries worst affected by European heat waves.
 During the heat wave of 2003, where big parts of France measured over 40 °C (104 °F), closer to 15,000 people died due to the elevated temperatures.
 Up until that year, heat wave events had been underestimated as a threat to the French public health.
 Since then, local authorities have undertaken measures to be more prepared.
 During the heat waves of 2018 and 2019, despite the latter reaching record high temperatures of 45.9 °C (114.6 °F), fatalities reached approximately 1,500 people each year.
 With climate change, heat waves are expected to get more intense and frequent in France, and the number of fatalities with it.

 Deaths due to air pollution has likely been undervalued in France.
 Premature deaths due to pulmonary diseases and stroke were previously estimated to 16,000 fatalities annually.
 More recently, the premature deaths due to the levels of particulate matter (PM2.5), nitrous oxide (NO2) and ozone (O3) were calculated to be over 40,000 people annually.
 Climate change affects the flow and development of air pollutants and is likely to decrease the over-all health of the population, though it is very difficult to predict what the exact effects will be.

 With a warmer climate, like that brought about by climate change, there is a risk of an increase in vector- borne diseases such as yellow fever, dengue fever and malaria.
 Leishmaniasis, a disease transmitted by sandflies, is currently found only in the Mediterranean area, but could spread northwards with a warmer climate.
 While a warmer climate will likely bring more favourable conditions for the vectors, the exact effects or the extent of the spread also depend on factors such as socioeconomic status and land-use as well as available treatments.